MemoryUnitSantPau/Synseg_py/README.md

 ### SYN_DENSITY

-The SYN_DENSITY script serves as the core component for calculating object density within images, particularly applicable in neuroscience for analyzing synaptic density via microscopy images.
-It employs a series of image processing techniques to accurately identify and quantify objects of interest within the images.

-The "Densiometer" function in the script is defined to encapsulate the density calculation process.
-It accepts various input parameters such as the directory path containing the image files, the project technique, the neuropil channel identifier, pixel size ratios, and the channels to process.

-The function iterates through each image file containing the neuropil channel in the specified directory, performing the following process for it and each channel specified.
-The image is loaded using OpenCV (cv2) and segmented by selecting all the signal above 0 to detect the objects per frame using SciPy.

-For the neuropil channel, a z projection of the stack of images is calculated by selecting the maximum pixel value of each pixel across the z-axis.
-The image is then dilated and eroded using OpenCV with an elliptical kernel of 39 x 39 and 21 x 21 pixels, respectively.
-The resulting image is segmented by keeping the signal above 0, and the area with the signal is obtained, multiplied by the number of frames, and subtracted from the total pixel volume of the stack.
-The neuropil area image is saved as Neuropilmask.tif using OpenCV.

-Finally, for each channel, the density of objects per neuropil area is calculated and transformed to µm³ using the user-specified x-y and z ratios.
-The same calculation is performed to calculate the density per total area.

-The results from each iteration, including total area, neuropil area, object number, total density, neuropil density, and surface area, are compiled into a pandas DataFrame for ease of manipulation.
-Columns are then reordered for improved readability.
-Finally, the results are written to a TSV file for further analysis and visualization.

-#### INPUTS
-- Path: path to the directory containing the image files to process.
-    - The program expects the filenames of the images from the same region to keep the same filename only changing the channel.
-(Ex: 001_PSD95_segmentation.tif, 001_SYPH_segmentation.tif)
-- tech (PROJECT_TECHNIQUE) : Indicates the technique of image aquisition to load presets for the pixel size parameters.
-- nc (NEUROPIL_CHANNEL) : Name indicating the channel used to calculate the neuropil area.
-- xy (X_Y_RATIO) : pixel size for x and y dimensions.
-- z (Z_RATIO) : pixel size for z dimension.
-- c (CHANNELS) : Project channel names.

-#### OUTPUTS

-- Density_results_(date).csv
-    This file contains the results calculated on the script.
-    Each row represents an image.
-    The columns contain:
-    - areatotal : Total volume of pixels on the image.
-    - areaneuropil : The area where the proteins can be detected (outside nucleus).
-    - ObjN : Total number of identifyed objects (accounting for connectivity on the 3 dimensions).
-    - density_total_area : density of objects per um in the total image pixel volume.
-    - density_area_neuropil : density of objects per um the area neuropil volume of pixels calculated.
-    - layer_surface: surface of pixels on a frame of the image.
-    - frame_(X)_ObjN : Number of objects identifyed on the frame X.
-    - density_frame_(X) : Density of objects on a frame per surface of the frame.

-#### Example

-`python SYN_DENSITY.py /path/to/files -tech STORM -nc SYPH -c SYPH PSD95`

-### SYN_DENSITY_per_channel

 The method described herein details the process of performing density calculations on image files utilizing Python programming language libraries.
 The primary functionalities involve image processing, object identification and data analysis.

 The function accepts several parameters, including the directory path containing image files, project technique, neuropil channel identifier, connectivity for object identification, intensity threshold for object identification, and pixel size ratios.
 This function iterates through each image file in the specified directory, performing the following procedure.